 You’ve earned some cookies, mama!
 Special lactation cookie recipes use ingredients like oats and brewers yeast to boost supply while tasting delicious.
 I was ever grateful when a dear friend dropped off some freshly baked lactation cookies when I was home from the hospital.

-You may think once you’ve given birth, you can ditch those prenatal vitamins.
+You may think once you’ve given birth, you can ditch those vitamins.
 Experts say to keep taking your vitamins throughout the duration you are breastfeeding as well, to replace essential nutrients and minerals.
-Our Prenatal Pill or Prenatal Drink mix make it easy to keep up with taking your prenatal vitamins.
+Our Postnatal Vitamin makes it easy to replenish vitamins and nutrients lost during pregnancy and birth, combat baby brain and helps to alleviate postpartum depression.

 Cheers to healthy babies and happy mamas!